Vendee Globe – Day 6 – Thomson leads ahead of Storm Theta

 While the leaders get ready to put on heavy gear, the mood is different in the middle and at the back of the pack.

 In the northeast and as far as the Azores, part of the fleet crosses an area of lighter wind.

-The gaps are therefore likely to widen between them and the leaders over the course of this 5th day at sea.
+The gaps are therefore likely to widen between them and the leaders over the course of this 6th day at sea.

 Vendée Globe – Day 6 Fri 13 Nov at 07:00 hrs.
 (33 entries)